ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-part1.md

 public and private keys) and creates and joins a sample channel called `mychannel`.
 The other option, `Teardown Fabric Runtime` basically cleans up the network and removes all of the containers that `Start Fabric Runtime` builds.
 It does not remove the Hyperledger Fabric images that the `Start Fabric Runtime` pulls down into your local docker registry.
 To do a full cleanup, we will need to manually remove those images.

-**7.** How do we know if we have a successful blockchain network up and running?
+**5.** How do we know if we have a successful blockchain network up and running?
 I'm glad you asked!
 We will see messages flooding the `Output` panel.
-We will want to see a message that resembles the one below:
+We will want to see a message that resembles the one below :

     [2/20/2019 7:26:54 PM] [INFO] 2019-02-21 00:26:34.756 UTC [cli.common] readBlock -> INFO 002 Received block: 0
     [2/20/2019 7:26:54 PM] [INFO] 2019-02-21 00:26:34.930 UTC [channelCmd] InitCmdFactory -> INFO 001 Endorser and orderer connections initialized
     [2/20/2019 7:26:55 PM] [INFO] 2019-02-21 00:26:35.458 UTC [channelCmd] executeJoin -> INFO 002 Successfully submitted proposal to join channel

-**8.** We can verify that everything is up and working by entering the following `docker ps -a` command that will print out all of our containers.
+**6.** We can verify that everything is up and working by entering the following docker ps -a command that will print out all of our containers.

 Section 3: Create our Smart Contract
 ------------------------------------